VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart1Chapter01.md

 Concept of focus and cursor is used for managing the transfer of input devices and input events.
 Mouse cursor is a small bitmap drawn on the screen, which indicates the current mouse position.
-It is the responsibility of the windowing system to draw the bitmap in some non-subversive form, but the application can control which bitmap to draw and whether the cursor to be shown.
+It is the responsibility of the windowing system to draw the bitmap of a cursor, but the application can control which bitmap to draw and whether the cursor to be shown.
 The application can catch mouse cursor and get cursor event even if the cursor goes beyond the display region of the application window.
 Keyboard input has similar concept of